Kicksecure/grub-live/README.md

 # grub live boot menu entry #

+Base grub-live package.
+You probably do not want to install this directly, install grub-live-dracut instead.

 Allows booting the system in live mode.
 Meaning, no persistent modifications will be written to the disk.
 All changes stay in RAM.